Graal Arelsky: Biography

 Graal Arelsky was born in 1888 (or 1889, according to other sources) to a peasant family.
 In 1909, after graduating from high school, he studied astronomy at St. Petersburg University.
 In 1914 he was expelled from the university for non-payment.
 He worked at the observatory of the People's House.
 In his student years, he participated in the revolutionary movement and was a member of the Socialist Revolutionary Party.

 Works

 Arelsky met Igor Severyanin and Konstantin Olimpov, with whom he took part in the evenings of ego-futurists.
 In 1911 his book of verse, entitled the Blue Ajoure (Goluboi azhur), was published.
 It was noted for its imitations of Konstantin Balmont and Vasily Bryusov's poetry.
 Alexander Blok called the author's pseudonym the height of blasphemy and mystical anarchism.
-Block approved the book itself, writing:
+Blok approved the book itself, writing:

-Your book (with the exception of particulars, especially the pseudonym and title) is close to many of me.
-You are also tormented by the stellar worlds that you look at, and you speak especially well about the stars...

-This text was, however, praised by Alexander Blok for its portrayal of the stars.